 In June 2015, we made an interim determination on the retailer contribution of 5.1c/kWh and released an Issues Paper.
 The Issues Paper outlined the purpose and scope of the 2015 review, and sought comments from stakeholders on ways we could enhance our approach and methodologies.
-17 submissions from energy retailers, a local council association, and individuals.
-In preparing this Draft Report, we have taken into account issues raised in these submissions.
+We received 17 submissions from energy retailers, a local council association, and individuals.